WE_IA_AGENT_BUS

 Topics covered

-• →Design of autonomously managed scenarios
+• →Designing autonomously managed scenarios

-• →Visualization of agent operation and interactions
+• →Visualizing the agent's operation and its interactions

 • →Conditions for scaling and integration into existing systems